mramshaw/Rasa_with_Botium/Docker/02-Pretrained_spaCy_embeddings.md

 $
 ```

-Hmm, cannot really comapre them, it seems to be apples versus oranges ...
+Hmm, cannot really compare them, it seems to be apples versus oranges ...

 ## Interact with the bot